top of page

 1.5 Main Account

-As long as a player owns a main account which has met the criteria outlined in Sections 1.5.1 and 1.5.2, they may use any owned account to play in official league matches.
+As long as a player owns a main account that has met the criteria outlined in Sections 1.5.1, they may use any owned account to play in official league matches as long as the account is linked to the BOL bot.

 1.6 Riot Punishment